lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 .. image:: Kcalc.png

 To make a number negative press the button that looks like a :guilabel:`+/-`.
 To insert decimals press the decimal point button which looks like a :guilabel:`.` when you get to the part which is less than a whole number.
-To clear input from Kcalc before the last operator press the button with a :guilabel:`C` on it.
-To clear all input from Kcalc press the :guilabel:`AC` button.
+To clear input from KCalc before the last operator press the button with a :guilabel:`C` on it.
+To clear all input from KCalc press the :guilabel:`AC` button.
 To group operations so they happen together use the parenthesis to make things grouped together for example 2*(2+3) would give the result of 10 because it would add 2 and 3 and then multiply by two.
 You can also press the :guilabel:`(` or :guilabel:`)` buttons to make parathesis to change the order of operations.

 To undo an operation press :kbd:`Control+Z` or :menuselection:`Edit --> Undo`.
 To redo an operation press :kbd:`Control+Shift+Z` or :menuselection:`Edit --> Redo`.

-To copy and answer out of Kcalc press :kbd:`control + c` or :menuselection:`Edit --> Copy` from the menu.
-To paste a number into Kcalc you can press :kbd:`control + v` or :menuselection:`Edit --> Paste` from the menu.
-To cut the text from Kcalc press :kbd:`control +x` or :menuselection:`Edit --> Cut` from the menu.
+To copy and answer out of KCalc press :kbd:`control + c` or :menuselection:`Edit --> Copy` from the menu.
+To paste a number into KCalc you can press :kbd:`control + v` or :menuselection:`Edit --> Paste` from the menu.
+To cut the text from KCalc press :kbd:`control +x` or :menuselection:`Edit --> Cut` from the menu.

 Scientific calculator mode advanced functionality
 -------------------------------------------------

-If you want even more functionality of Kcalc there is also scientific mode which is accessed from :menuselection:`Settings --> Science Mode` radio button.
+If you want even more functionality of KCalc there is also scientific mode which is accessed from :menuselection:`Settings --> Science Mode` radio button.
 The button :guilabel:`1/x` takes takes 1 and divides it by the number currently on the calculator also known as taking the reciprocal. :guilabel:`x!` read x factorial will take the number X you entered and multiple each number going down to 1 for example 5! would multiply 5*4*3*2*1.

 The x :superscript:`2` button will take a x*x and multiply it by itself or square x.
 The button with x :superscript:`y` will take x the number you have in will exponentiate x to the power of y.
 The x :superscript:`3` button will cube the result or raise it to the third power.
 The x 10 :superscript:`y` will end up multiplying x by 10 to the power of y so for example to multiply 5 by 10 to the power of 3 entering in will give the answer of 5,000.

-To change the unit that angles are measured in for trigonometric units in Kcalc.
+To change the unit that angles are measured in for trigonometric units in KCalc.
 Degrees take 360 to form a full circle while, 2Π radians form a full circle and 400 gradians form a full circle.
 The radio button for Deg is to select Degrees as the unit for angles, :guilabel:`Rad` selects radian as the unit of measurement of angles and :guilabel:`Grad` selects Gradians as the unit of measurement for angles.
 The :guilabel:`Sin` button takes what you have as the input and takes the trigonometric sine function of that value measured in the unit for angles you have selected.
 The :guilabel:`Cos` button takes the cosine of the value in the unit of angle you have selected.
 The :guilabel:`Tan` button takes the tangent of the angle in the current units.

-If you make a mistake entering a long input into Kcalc press the button that looks like a leftward pointing arrow button.
+If you make a mistake entering a long input into KCalc press the button that looks like a leftward pointing arrow button.

 To have a log with the base of 10 type the number you want to take the log of then press the :guilabel:`Log` button.
 To take a log based off e, the natural logarithm, type the number you want to take the logarithm of then press the :guilabel:`Ln` button.